 - Some basic mathematical and financial skills, including an ability to analyze financial data.

 George Mason has integrated these disciplines into our law and economics-oriented curriculum.
 Our curriculum introduces students to legal methods along with economic and quantitative tools, stressing the application of the nonlegal methods in legal contexts.
 We reinforce this strategy in other courses at the School of Law that are taught by professors of law who are also experts in some areas of economics and quantitative methods.

-George Mason is proud of the academic centers located at the School of Law.
+George Mason is proud of the academic centers located at the Antonin Scalia Law School.
 Through these centers, we bring extraordinary talent into our law school and enhance our existing programs.
 These centers also create a strong network in various areas of law that greatly benefits our students as they explore the multitude of career opportunities available to them.

-Founded in 1974, the Law & Economics Center (LEC) is a vital component of George Mason University School of Law.
+Founded in 1974, the Law & Economics Center is a vital component of the Antonin Scalia Law School at George Mason University.
 The LEC has developed an international reputation for its outstanding educational institutes, seminars, and conferences for federal and state court judges.

-The Center for the Protection of Intellectual Property (CPIP) at George Mason University School of Law is dedicated to the scholarly analysis of intellectual property rights and the technological, commercial and creative innovation they facilitate.
+The Center for Intellectual Property x Innovation Policy (C-IP2) at the Antonin Scalia Law School at George Mason University is dedicated to the scholarly analysis of intellectual property rights and the technological, commercial and creative innovation they facilitate.

 The first of its kind, The C. Boyden Gray Center for the Study of the Administrative State examines the administrative state as a whole, its constitutional foundations and its political and economic impacts.

 The Global Antitrust Institute was created to promote the application of sound economic analysis to competition enforcement around the world through training programs, competition advocacy, and research.